mui/tech-challenge-react/README.md

 ### Introduction

-A Combo Box is a component that combines a _text box_ with a _dropdown list_, allowing the users to choose among a list of a long list of mutually exclusive values.
+A Combo Box is a component that combines a _text box_ with a _dropdown list_, allowing the users to choose among a long list of mutually exclusive values.
 For instance, Chrome's URL bar:

 <img src="/combo-box.png" width="100%" />